 To investigate a ferromagnetic material, a bar of that material such as iron is placed in an alternating current solenoid.
-When the alternating current is at its positive peak value, its fully magnetises the specimen in one direction and when the current is at its negative peak, it fully magnetises it in opposite direction.
+When the alternating current is at its positive peak value, its fully magnetizes the specimen in one direction and when the current is at its negative peak, it fully magnetizes it in the opposite direction.
 Thus as the alternating current changes from its positive peak value to its negative peak value and then back to its positive peak value, the specimen undergoes a complete cycle of magnetization.
 The flux density versus the magnetization of the specimen for the various value of magnetizing current of the solenoid is plotted a CRO.

-Its main features are follows:
+Its main features are the following:

 The portion of OA of the curve is obtained when the magnetizing current I is increased and AR is the portion when the current is decreased.
 It may be noted that the value of flux density of any value of current is always greater when the current is decreasing than when it is increasing, i.e., magnetism lags behind the magnetizing current.
 This phenomenon is known as hysteresis.

 The magnetic flux density increases from zero and reaches a maximum value.
-At this stage the material is said to be magnetically saturated.
+At this stage, the material is said to be magnetically saturated.

-3. Remanence or Retantivity:
+3. Remanence or Retantivity

 When the current is reduced to zero, the material still remains strongly magnetized represented by point R on the curve.
 It is due to the tendency of domains to stay partly in line, once they have been aligned.

-5. Area of the Loop:
+5. Area of the Loop

 The area of the loop is a measure of the energy needed to magnetize and demagnetize each cycle.
 This is the energy required to do work against internal friction of the domains.
 This work, like all work that is done against friction, is dissipated as heat.
 It is called hysteresis loss.

-Hard magnetic materials like steel can not be easily magnetized or demagnetized, so they have large loop area as compared to soft magnetic material such as iron which can easily be magnetized.
+Hard magnetic materials like steel can not be easily magnetized or demagnetized, so they have a large loop area as compared to soft magnetic material such as iron which can easily be magnetized.
 The energy dissipated per cycle, thus, for iron is less than for steel.

 Suitability of magnetic materials for different purposes can be studied by taking the specimen through a complete cycle and drawing the hysteresis loop.
 A material with high retentivity and large coercive force would be most suitable to make a permanent magnet.
-The cores of electromagnets used for alternating currents where are specimen repeatedly undergoes magnetization and demagnetization should have narrow hysteresis curves of small area to minimize the waste of energy.
+The cores of electromagnets used for alternating currents where are specimen repeatedly undergoes magnetization and demagnetization should have narrow hysteresis curves of the small area to minimize the waste of energy.